Last Updated on January 13, 2022 by Grow with Bovees

 How To Propagate Rubber Plant

-There are two ways to propagate a rubber plant — with cuttings or by using air layering.
+There are two ways to propagate a rubber plant, by taking cuttings or by using air layering (marcotting).

 How to Propagate a Rubber Tree Plant with Cuttings

-After pruning your rubber plant, you should keep the cuttings to use to grow new plants rather than throwing them out.
+After pruning your rubber plant, you should keep the cuttings to use to grow new specimens rather than throwing them out.

-First, you have to get suitable cuttings that are at least 6 inches long, and have at least two sets of leaves.
+First, you have to get suitable cuttings that are at least 6 inches long, and have at least two sets of leaf pairs.

-Next, and this step is optional, where you remove the bottom set of leaves from the cuttings, and dip the cutting in a rooting hormone such as Bontone II Rooting Powder.
+Next, and this step is optional, remove the bottom set of leaf pairs from the cuttings, and dip the cutting in a rooting hormone such as Bontone II Rooting Powder.

 After you’ve given the cuttings a rooting hormone treatment, place them in a well-draining, potting mix, and cover with clear plastic.

-Place the cuttings in a warm area that receives indirect light, and you will notice the roots developing within two to three weeks, after which you can remove the clear covering.
+Place the cuttings in a warm area that receives plenty of light but not direct sun rays.
+The roots should start developing within two to three weeks, after which you can remove the clear covering.

 How to Propagate a Rubber Plant with Air Layering

-To propagate a rubber tree by air layering, start by making a cut in a healthy plant, and sticking a toothpick in the opening.
+To propagate a rubber tree by this method, start by making a cut in a healthy plant, and sticking a toothpick in the opening.